 Sometimes I will take a chance on a book just because of its cover and title, especially if I already know the author.
 Most of the time, however, I rely on the blurb.
 If it grabs my attention, I will probably click the Look Inside and give the first chapter a try.

-Actually writing blurbs is something I find difficult.
+Writing blurbs is something I find difficult.
 But as a reader, I love coming across a really great blurb when I'm searching for my next book!
-It needs to introduce me to at least one of the main characters, and make me care about the story without revealing too much.
-I also like memorable taglines!
+Especially when it has a memorable tagline ☺

 Today's post is a list of ten blurb extracts, some old and some new, from Young Adult/Middle Grade stories.
 Each of them did a brilliant job of making me want to read the book they belong to.